Guide

 These are directional ranges, not targets.
 The goal is to improve your own cohort retention continuously.

-The Leaky Bucket: What Happens When You Ignore Churn
+What Happens When You Ignore Churn?

 The "leaky bucket" is the defining metaphor of failing subscription businesses.
 New subscribers pour in.
 Existing subscribers drain away.
 The business reports growing sign-ups but the base plateaus because every addition is offset by a departure.